-Similar to policies used by the armed forces, cadets will not use earbuds/earphones while walking in uniform.
-Similarly, cadets will not use earbuds/earphones while running on or crossing streets whether wearing Corps or civilian athletic attire.
+Cadets will not use earbuds/earphones while walking in uniform.
+Similarly, cadets will not use earbuds/ earphones while running on or crossing streets whether wearing Corps or civilian athletic attire.
 This is to ensure the ability of the cadet to hear oncoming traffic.

 Cadets may use cellphones while in uniform.
-They should stop walking and move to the side of walkways or a reas until such time as the call is completed.
+They should stop walking and move to the side of walkways or areas until such time as the call is completed.
 Cadets will not normally render salutes or greetings during such calls, but should remain cognizant of their surroundings.

 In keeping with normal procedures of the military services, cadets will wear their covers at all times when outside.
-This includes when eated on benches or other outside areas on the campus.
+This includes when seated on benches or other outside areas on the campus.
 If a cadet officer or commissioned officer passes in the vicinity, a junior cadet should stand and render a salute and appropriate greeting.